Reimar-Coelho/Paw-Dash/documents/gdd.md

 // Chama a função de deslocamento acelerado horizontal do bigode até que ele esteja na posição final if (this.bigodeX <= this.bigodeXFinal) {
-  // Movimento horizontal progressivo: v * t + a * t²
+  // Movimento horizontal progressivo: v * t + (1/2) * a * t²
   this.bigodeX += 2 * this.t + 0.5 * this.t * this.t;
-  // Calcula a velocidade a cada frame this.velocidadeX = 0.5 + 0.5 * this.t;
+  // Calcula a velocidade a cada frame this.velocidadeX = 2 + 0.5 * this.t;
-  // Mostra no console a acelaração, a velocidade em cada frame e a posição no eixo X do bigode console.log("Aceleração: " + 0.5, "| Velocidade: " + this.velocidadeX.toFixed(2), "| Posição: " + this.bigodeX.toFixed(2), "(MUV)");
+  // Mostra no console a aceleração, a velocidade em cada frame e a posição no eixo X do bigode console.log("Aceleração: " + 0.5, "| Velocidade: " + this.velocidadeX.toFixed(2), "| Posição: " + this.bigodeX.toFixed(2), "(MUV)");
 }